 "What are we doing with the influence that we have?" she asked.
 "Look how many people you come into contact with.
 You may not be sitting in the room where the decisions are being made, but you have the ability to influence those decisions."

 The class coincides with a larger electoral tradition known as Souls to the Polls.
 It aims to get African-American churchgoers out to vote, usually during early voting on Sundays when they march together or share rides.

-"In the African-American community we consider the vote a sacred right," said Reverend Frederick Robinson, a civil rights activist and executive board member of the Charlotte Clergy Coalition for Justice.
+"In the African-American community we consider the vote a sacred right," said Reverend Fredrick Robinson, a civil rights activist and executive board member of the Charlotte Clergy Coalition for Justice.
 "Because in our history there was a time when we were not able to vote."